BlueBrain/BlueCelluLab/doc/source/tutorial.rst

 Changing the verbosity
 ======================
-By default bglibpy will not print too much to stdout If you want to get more insight of what is going on inside bglibpy, you can set the verbose level
+By default bluecellulab will not print too much to stdout If you want to get more insight of what is going on inside bluecellulab, you can set the verbose level

 .. code-block:: python

-        bglibpy.set_verbose(level=100)
+        bluecellulab.set_verbose(level=100)

 Postsynaptic potential validation
 =================================
-BGLibPy can also be used in running pair simulations.
+bluecellulab can also be used in running pair simulations.
 Further information can be found at the documentation of `psp-validation <https://bbp.epfl.ch/documentation/projects/psp-validation/latest/index.html>`_.

 Jupyter notebook tutorial
 =========================
-An interactive scientific use-case demonstration of BGLibPy on the neocortex circuit is available on the `insilico-cookbook repository <https://github.com/BlueBrain/insilico-cookbook/tree/master/notebooks/Tutorials>`_.
+An interactive scientific use-case demonstration of bluecellulab on the neocortex circuit is available on the `insilico-cookbook repository <https://github.com/BlueBrain/insilico-cookbook/tree/master/notebooks/Tutorials>`_.